 Introducing Equatorial Guinea

-So, while the marketplace of Malabo is lively and filled with curiosities and exquisitely wrought tapestry, tourists will have to take care not to be pick-pocketed or mugged while exploring the city.
-The country is poor but not violent and crime is mostly petty.
-Equatorial Guinea is a beautiful country and it rewards exploration for those brave enough to set out off the beaten track, but it is not a well-known tourist destination and travel through its rich jungles and islands is not risk-free.
-Officials make travel difficult by frequently demanding to see papers and expecting bribes, and foreigners have to endure a lot of corruption and rules and regulations which are liable to change often.
-Tourism infrastructure is almost non-existent and visitors should come prepared to travel rough.
-Those in search of an adventure will find stunning beaches and pristine rainforest as well as exciting wildlife if they manage to get beyond the bureaucracy.
+Equatorial Guinea is a beautiful country, rewarding exploration for those brave enough to visit, but it is not a well-known tourist destination and travel through its rich jungles and islands is not risk-free.
+Officials make travel difficult by frequently demanding to see papers and sometimes expecting bribes.
+Tourism infrastructure is almost non-existent and visitors should come prepared to travel rough, but those in search of an adventure will find stunning beaches and pristine rainforest to reward their curiosity.

 Become our Equatorial Guinea Travel Expert

 We are looking for contributors for our Equatorial Guinea travel guide.
 If you are a local, a regular traveller to Equatorial Guinea or a travel professional with time to contribute and answer occasional forum questions, please contact us.